Here’s what’s in the House GOP’s sweeping tax and spending cuts package

 Electric and hybrid vehicle fees

-Under the Transportation Committee’s plan, electric vehicles would have to pay an annual registration fee of $250 and hybrid vehicles would be assessed an annual fee of $100.
+Electric vehicles would have to pay an annual registration fee of $250 and hybrid vehicles would be assessed an annual fee of $100, under the package.
 The funds would be deposited into the Highway Trust Fund.

 But a proposal to levy a $20 annual tax on gas vehicles was dropped, after it faced swift pushback from conservatives.

-The committee’s plan would also eliminate seven green programs authorized by the Democrats’ 2022 Inflation Reduction Act, including the Low-Carbon Transportation Materials Grants Program and the Federal Aviation Administration’s Alternative Fuel and Low-Emission Aviation Technology Program.
+The legislation would also eliminate seven green programs authorized by the Democrats’ 2022 Inflation Reduction Act, including the Low-Carbon Transportation Materials Grants Program and the Federal Aviation Administration’s Alternative Fuel and Low-Emission Aviation Technology Program.

 Air traffic control

-The Transportation Committee would appropriate $12.5 billion for the modernization of the nation’s air traffic control system.
+The bill would appropriate $12.5 billion for the modernization of the nation’s air traffic control system.
 The funds would begin replacing outdated technology and enhance the hiring of air traffic controllers.

 Financial company oversight

-The plan proposed by the Financial Services Committee would limit the embattled Consumer Financial Protection Bureau’s authority to draw funds from the Federal Reserve.
+The package would limit the embattled Consumer Financial Protection Bureau’s authority to draw funds from the Federal Reserve.
 Also, it would essentially eliminate the Public Company Accounting Oversight Board, which was established by Congress to oversee the audits of public companies, by shifting its responsibilities to the Securities and Exchange Commission and barring it from collecting fees from companies and brokers and dealers.

 Defense

-The Armed Services Committee is proposing to add roughly $150 billion to strengthen the nation’s defense programs.
+The legislation calls for adding roughly $150 billion to strengthen the nation’s defense programs.

 Judges’ power to hold Trump administration in contempt

-The Judiciary Committee’s plan would defund the enforcement of contempt orders if the judge had previously not ordered the plaintiffs in the case to put up a security bond with a preliminary injunction or temporary restraining order granted in their favor.
+The package would defund the enforcement of contempt orders if the judge had previously not ordered the plaintiffs in the case to put up a security bond with a preliminary injunction or temporary restraining order granted in their favor.
 The goal is to stop frivolous lawsuits, according to a committee spokesperson.

 This story has been updated with additional developments.

-CNN’s Ella Nilsen, Sarah Ferris, Manu Raju, Lauren Fox and Tierney Sneed contributed to this report.
+CNN’s Ella Nilsen, Sarah Ferris, Manu Raju, Lauren Fox, Tierney Sneed and Fredreka Schouten contributed to this report.

 The-CNN-Wire